 Individual's Right of Amendment Under the Privacy Act

-(2) Review your requested records, determine which specific information is inaccurate, irrelevant, untimely, or incomplete; and
+(2) Review your requested record(s) and determine which specific information is inaccurate, irrelevant, untimely, or incomplete; and

-(3) Submit a written request for amendment or dispute to the Component Head of the DoD OIG component that maintains the record, and briefly but succinctly describe the record, the item to be amended or disputed, and the reason for the change.
+(3) Submit a written request for amendment to the DoD OIG FOIA Office.
+Your request should be labeled “Privacy Act Request to Amend Records”.
+Your request should clearly describe the record, the information you request be amended, and the reason or justification for the change.